Writing Center Toolbox

 Our services for faculty are focused on supporting your work with Walden students.
 We also get requests from faculty who would like help with their own writing projects, such as articles for publication.
 Below, you’ll find some resources that can help.

-Our Office of Academic Editing provides prepublication and grant proposal edits for any Walden faculty member.
+Our Office of Academic Editing provides prepublication and grant proposal edits for any Walden faculty member working on faculty-initiated, original research.
+The goal of this service is to promote faculty research and support faculty in the writing and publication processes.
 These edits focus on grammar, punctuation, spelling, and line editing, as well as voice, cohesion and flow, clarity, and other aspects of writing as specified by the faculty member, including APA style.
 Faculty Prepublication Edits are intended for journal articles, trade publications, white papers, and other short documents but not for books or book chapters.
 Faculty Grant Proposal Edits focus on presubmission grant proposals.

 To have a manuscript or grant proposal edited, complete the application and submit a copy of the appropriate document.
 We will assign an editor, who will complete the edit within 14 days and return the document via e-mail.